-After 6 months travelling in 6 countries, living in 3 big cities and making somewhat enough money to do so, I realised I was happier, but not fulfilled.
+After 6 months travelling in 6 countries, living in 3 big cities and making somewhat enough money to do so, I realized I was happier, but not fulfilled.

 I have decided that some things shouldn’t be part of my life anymore and should be replaced by others:

 - Browsing social media feeds vs. reading meaningful posts/watching online courses and tutorials.

 - Meeting up with too many new people vs spending time with a few quality people and start enjoying his alone time again.